SNCF Class X 73900

-The X73900 is a diesel multiple unit (DMU) train type operated by the SNCF in France.
+The X73900 or A TER is a diesel multiple unit (DMU) train type operated by the SNCF in France.
 They were built from 2001 to 2004 by Alsthom DDF.
 They are a version of the SNCF Class X 73500 equipped with train control systems for transborder services to Germany.

 General Information

 The trains are single railcars.
 The units were ordered joint with Deutsche Bahn, with their Class 641 units.

 The trains have modern features which were new to TER trains, such as: